Materials Genomics

 26. ACSF versus SOAP

-• ACSF is easier to interpret feature by feature.
+• Easier to interpret feature by feature {.fragment}

 Choosing between them is a scientific tradeoff, not a universal ranking.